Mandrill (band): Musical style

 Although primarily a funk band, Mandrill is known for their eclectic style, blending soul, jazz, Latin music, and rock.
 The band has been described as soul-rock, Latin funk, progressive funk, and R&B. Andy Kellman of AllMusic describes the band's sound as "a jam-heavy form of funk liberally infused with Latin, Caribbean, and jazz influences, plus gospel, blues, psychedelia, African music, and straight-up rock."
 Mark Marymont, in the liner notes to the 2000 box set The Ultimate Collection, described the band's style as "a tasty blend of soul, blues, rock, Afro-Latin elements and jazz".
 This cultural mash-up of sounds makes the band pioneers of world music.

 The band's prominent use of Latin elements drew comparisons to Santana and War.
 Funk historian Rickey Vincent noted Mandrill's multi-ethnic membership and "bizarre blend of African-based rhythms, scorching rock riffs, country fonk, bop jazz, and one-chord guitar rock operas."
+Beyond blending various influences into their style, Mandrill's musical architecture was defined by a willingness to experiment with complex, shifting time signatures and expansive, suite-like structures that mirrored the progressive rock and jazz fusion movements of the era.